zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 ![image](https://github.com/user-attachments/assets/6100574d-0aab-42e2-8de5-b2de8814941a)

-We can open the file in kali with libre office and boom we've captured the flag.
+We can open the file in Kali with Libre office and boom we've captured the flag.

 ![image](https://github.com/user-attachments/assets/be26c3b5-9d86-4be6-b7ce-6abf97b382a1)